Skip to main content

 Shortly thereafter, several Spanish students, attracted to the University's liberal arts curriculum, enrolled in classes.
 Within a decade the campus was home to hundreds of students.
 Our program expanded, providing a full range of courses and a library, which permitted Spanish and European students to complete the first two years of their undergraduate studies in Madrid.

-Our distinct position as the American Jesuit University in Spain prompted SLU to build a campus.
-In 1990, it purchased the buildings that now stand as Padre Rubio and Padre Arrupe Halls.
-In 1996, SLU-Madrid was the first U.S. university to receive official recognition from the Consejería de Educación y Cultura, Madrid's higher education authority; degree programs offered in Madrid are also accredited by the University's regional accrediting agency in the U.S., the Higher Learning Commission.
+Our distinct position as the American, Jesuit university in Spain prompted SLU to build a campus.
+In 1990, SLU purchased the buildings that now stand as Padre Rubio and Padre Arrupe halls.
+In 1996, SLU-Madrid was the first U.S. university to receive official recognition from the Consejería de Educación y Cultura, Madrid's higher education authority.
+Thereafter, Saint Louis University approved SLU-Madrid's first full degree program, the B.A. in Spanish.
+Today, SLU-Madrid can complete over 15 undergraduate majors and 30 minors on their campus.
+These degree programs are also accredited by the University's regional accrediting agency in the U.S., the Higher Learning Commission.

-In 2011, the University expanded its Madrid Campus further with the acquisition and renovation of San Ignacio Hall, providing additional space to support both students and faculty, including a new library, cafeteria and auditorium.
+In 2011, the University expanded its Madrid Campus further with the acquisition and renovation of San Ignacio Hall, doubling the size of the campus and providing additional space to support both students and faculty, including a new library, cafeteria and auditorium.

-Our campus is recognized today for its highly rigorous and transformative educational programs in Spain.
-SLU-Madrid remains committed to the ideals of service and leadership that the University, its students, faculty and staff have upheld since 1818.
+SLU-Madrid has earned recognition for its highly rigorous and transformative educational programs in Spain while remaining committed to the ideals of service and leadership that the University, its students, faculty and staff have upheld since 1818.